MichaelMilstead/timeline-of-everything/README.md

 # The Timeline of Everything

-Learn about the history of anything, visualized on a timeline to understand relative distance.
+Chat to learn about the history of anything, visualized on a timeline to understand relative distances in time.

 ![Screenshot](public/timeline-of-everything.png)